-NBA Rumors: Pau Gasol Confirms Interest In NBA Return, Wants LA Lakers Reunion
+NBA Rumors: Pau Gasol Confirms Interest In LA Lakers Reunion

 After months of rumors and speculation, former NBA big man and multi-time All-Star Pau Gasol has confirmed his interest in returning to the world’s top basketball league for the 2020-21 campaign.
-As relayed by ESPN‘s Zach Lowe, the 40-year-old is actively working toward a comeback in the association and also has hopes of once again competing for his native Spain in the upcoming Olympic Games.
+As reported by ESPN‘s Zach Lowe, the 40-year-old is actively working toward a comeback and also has hopes of once again competing for his native Spain in the upcoming Olympic Games.

 While Gasol confessed that he hasn’t exactly been flooded with offers from NBA teams, he didn’t mince words about where he’d like to be playing if it were solely up to him.
 According to the report, he identified one of his former teams — the Los Angeles Lakers — as the ideal landing spot.